“We even keep track of the weather at the building site”

-The site is at the junction of Oxford Street and Dean Street and stretches 50 metres along the south side of Oxford Street.
-Beside the commercial activities many people reside in the area and there is also a church to the rear of the site.
-As required by the City of Westminster, the noise and dust levels are continuously monitored to minimise disturbance for shoppers, tourists, staff and residents in the vicinity.
+The site is at the junction of Oxford Street and Dean Street and stretches 50 meters along the south side of Oxford Street.
+Besides the commercial activities, many people reside in the area and there is also a church to the rear of the site.
+As required by the City of Westminster, the noise and dust levels are continuously monitored to minimize disturbance for shoppers, tourists, staff and residents in the vicinity.

 The environment is obviously very sensitive, and the work is scheduled to continue well into 2017.
 So we have made sure that we monitor noise and dust as well as vibration levels, using one coordinated INFRA system.
 We even monitor the local weather conditions at hand, throughout the construction monitoring period, within the same system.

 One coordinated system